 There are several advantages to using a snake tool as a kitchen drain cleaner.
 You don’t have to remove all the stuff from under the sink, struggle to take apart and reassemble drains, or worry about spilling dirty drain water when you remove the trap.
 Also, pushing the cable down through the basket strainer allows you to clean the slime-covered cable as you withdraw it by running clean water down the drain.
 (Believe me, this is a nice bonus!)
 And finally, since the drain is still fully assembled, you’ll be able to tell, by running water in the sink, whether you’ve unclogged the drain.

 You have to modify the end of the cable on your drain snake to use this method, however (photo below).
 Then you snake out the drain by pushing the cable down through one of the slots or holes in the basket strainer.

 Never Have Another Clog!

-just congeal farther down the drain pipe where it’ll be even harder to clear.
+The second rule: Never pour grease down the drain.
+And running hot water along with it won’t help.
+The grease will just congeal farther down the drain pipe where it’ll be even harder to clear.

 Take the trap apart